JeffersonLab/clas12-qadb/README.md

 * the format is a tree (nested maps):
 ```
 qaTree.json ─┬─ run number 1
-             ├─ run number 2 ─┬─ file number 1
+             ├─ run number 2 ─┬─ bin number 1
-             │                ├─ file number 2
+             │                ├─ bin number 2
-             │                ├─ file number 3 ─┬─ evnumMin
+             │                ├─ bin number 3 ─┬─ evnumMin
              │                │                ├─ evnumMax
              │                │                ├─ sectorDefects
              │                │                ├─ defect
              │                │                └─ comment
-             │                ├─ file number 4
+             │                ├─ bin number 4
-             │                └─ file number 5
+             │                └─ bin number 5
              ├─ run number 3
              └─ run number 4
 ```
-* for each file, the following variables are defined:
+* for each bin, the following variables are defined:
-  * `evnumMin` and `evnumMax` represent the range of event numbers associated to this file; use this to map a particular event number to a file number
+  * `evnumMin` and `evnumMax` represent the range of event numbers associated to this bin; use this to map a particular event number to a bin number
   * `sectorDefects` is a map with sector number keys paired with lists of associated defect bits
   * `defect` is a decimal representation of the `OR` of each sector's defect bits, for